Financial-Times/origami/apps/website/_manifests/origami-json.md

 </table>

 Defines the type of Origami project that the manifest belongs to:

 - `"component"` (previously `module`): A front-end component
-- `"imageset"`: A set of images that have an alias on the Origami Image Service
 - `"service"`: An HTTP service
 - `"cli"`: A command line tool
 - `"library"`: A library that is not a front-end component
 - `"website"`: Origami websites that aren't intended to be services
 - `"config"`: Projects that are configuration for other projects
 - `"example"`: Example and boilerplate projects